-E. PRELIMINARY JURISDICTIONAL DETERMINATION: preliminary JD.
-The Preliminary JD is not appealable. be appealed), by contacting the Corps district for further further consideration by the Corps to reevaluate the JD. lf you wish, you may request a r instruction.
-Also you may pro n approved JD (which may SECTION II - REQUEST FOR APPEAL or OBJECTIONS T O AN INITIAL PROFFERED P ERMIT REASONS FOR APPEAL OR OBJECTIONS: (Describe your reasons for appealing the decision or your objections to an initial proffered permit in clear concise statements.
+E. PRELIMINARY JURISDICTIONAL DETERMINATION: You do not need to respond to the Corps regarding the preliminary JD.
+The Preliminary JD is not appealable.
+If you wish, you may request an approved JD (which may be appealed), by contacting the Corps district for further instruction.
+Also you may provide new information for further consideration by the Corps to reevaluate the JD.
+SECTION II - REQUEST FOR APPEAL or OBJECTIONS T O AN INITIAL PROFFERED P PERMIT REASONS FOR APPEAL OR OBJECTIONS: (Describe your reasons for appealing the decision or your objections to an initial proffered permit in clear concise statements.
 You may attach additional information to this form to clarify where your reasons or objections are addressed in the administrative record.)
 ADDITIONAL INFORMATION: The appeal is limited to a review of the administrative record, the Corps memorandum for the record of the appeal conference or meeting, and any supplemental information that the review officer has determined is needed to clarify the administrative record.
 Neither the appellant nor the Corps may add new information or analyses to the record.
 However, you may provide additional information to clarify the location of information that is already in the administrative record.
-POINT OF CONTACT FOR QUESTIONS OR INF FORMATION: If you have questions regarding this decision and/or the appeal process you may contact: If you only have questions re you may also contact: garding the appeal process Honolulu District, U.S. Army Corps of Engineers Regulatory Office, CEPOH-RO Building 230 Fort Shafter, Hawaii 96858-5440 808-835-4303 Kate Bliss Regulatory Program Manage U.S. Army Corps of Engineer Building 525 Fort Shafter, HI 96858-5440 808-835-4626 Kate.m.bliss@usace.army.m s, Pacific Ocean Division RIGHT OF ENTRY: Your signature below grants the right of entry to Corps of Commanders personnel, and any government consultants, to conduct investigations of the project site during the course of the appeal process.
+POINT OF CONTACT FOR QUESTIONS OR INF ORMATION: If you have questions regarding this decision and/or the appeal process you may contact: If you only have questions re you may also contact: garding the appeal process Honolulu District, U.S. Army Corps of Engineers Regulatory Office, CEPOH-RO Building 230 Fort Shafter, Hawaii 96858-5440 808-835-4303 Kate Bliss Regulatory Program Manage U.S. Army Corps of Engineer Building 525 Fort Shafter, HI 96858-5440 808-835-4626 Kate.m.bliss@usace.army.m rs, Pacific Ocean Division RIGHT OF ENTRY: Your signature below grants the right of entry to Corps of Commanders personnel, and any government consultants, to conduct investigations of the project site during the course of the appeal process.
 You will be provided a 15-day notice of any site investigation, and will have the opportunity to participate in all site investigations.
 Signature of appellant or agent.
 Date: Telephone number: